 One thing that frustrates me about having to manage a biblical prophecy blog, is the fact that often I get comments that require a substantial amount of time to provide a response.
 Someone may write a one-sentence reply to an article, but it often takes hours to reply with enough detail.

-The other day I got a short response to my article “The Jordanian Antichrist part 4“.
+The other day I got a short response to my article “The Nation of the Antichrist part 4“.
 At first blush it sounded like he had a point, but as I researched I realized that his ideas are pretty much in error.
 Since that article is somewhat buried in the archives, I thought it would be good to share the whole conversation with all of my readers, not to insult or ridicule him, but to show how easy it is to get off-track;

 “Daniel 11:21 is NOT end times, only 36-45 are end times, everything before then is the Hellenistic Era.